Budgeting Plan: How to Stay on Track and Make Adjustments

 One popular budgeting strategy is the 50-30-20 rule: 50% of your income for essentials, 30% for fun and hobbies and 20% to repay debts and for savings.
 These percentages can steer you in the right direction, but they are not set in stone.
 You can adjust them as needed to fit your situation.
 Sometimes, being able to stick to a budget is more important than the type of budget plan you use.

-Use the following calculator to help track your spending:
+Use this budgeting spreadsheet to help track your spending.

 Common Mistakes When Setting a Budget